- School of Medicine Clinical Operations Group Work Rules

 The university recognizes that such training may at times disrupt the normal operations of organizational units.
 However, such disruptions should not be used as a reason for supervisors to routinely deny training and development opportunities for staff.
 Therefore, faculty, managers, and supervisors are encouraged to incorporate training activities into their annual planning initiatives as a way of minimizing potential problems.

-Note: Faculty who have significant management responsibility should see themselves covered by the above policy.
+Note: *Policy extends to participation in university groups.
+Faculty who have significant management responsibility should see themselves covered by the above policy.